trustedsec/Titanis/doc/UserGuide/syntax-auth.md

 	1. At each step in the sequence, Titanis checks the ticket files provided by `-Tgt`, `-Ticket`, and `-TicketCache` for the desired ticket.
 	1. If the desired ticket is found, it is used, and the KDC is not contacted for that step.

+To test S4U (or any authentication scenario), consider using `Lsa whoami`.
+This command prints name of the user that authenticates to it.
+It accepts the usual authentication parameters.

 ## S4U2self Sequence

 The full S4U2self sequence is as follows: